gabesumner/dreamhouse-mobile-app/README.md

 ## Build and Run on an iOS Device

-1. Restore the required platform and plugins from config.xml:
+1. Install the required plugins (including the Salesforce Mobile SDK plugin) and platform from config.xml:
     ```
     cordova prepare
     ```

+    > The Salesforce Mobile SDK plugin currently requires cordova-ios version 4.2.0 which is automatically installed by `cordova prepare` (see `engine` entry in config.xml).

 1. Build the app for iOS:
     ```